United States of America

 If you head down to the Everglades National Park you’ll see all sorts of wildlife, the most impressive of which is the American Alligator.
 For a really cool experience, head to ‘Shark Valley’ where you can walk, cycle, or take a tram through a 15 mile long swamp pathway.
 You’ll come into close contact with them!

-One of the most historically significant animals in the USA is the American Bison (Buffalo).
+One of the most historically significant animals in the USA is the American Bison.
 It was hugely important to the Native Americans, and they couldn’t have survived without it.
 When Europeans came to America, it was hunted to near extinction.
 The number of Bison in the wild went from 60 million to 500 in just two centuries.
 They’re doing better now, and are common at Yellowstone.

 The national animal of the United States is the mighty Bald Eagle!
 You can spot them all across the country, so if you want to see one, it’s probably best to look for a hotspot near where you’re going.
 An even more impressive bird is the California Condor.
 These are the largest birds in North America, and have a gigantic 10ft wingspan!
 If you’re lucky, you might spot one flying through the Grand Canyon.